 The bottom line is that you never know unless you ask.
 If you ask and they say “no”, you’re in the same position you were before you asked.
 You haven’t lost anything.

 A hardware store could be a live venue.
 Again, you never know unless you ask.
 If you can create a mutually beneficial proposition, don’t rule it out.

 If you have a PA, then anywhere you can set up could potentially be a live venue.
 I’m not saying that you should run over to the nearest park with an outlet and plug in (use some discretion here), but I am saying that if they have electricity, don’t discount the idea that you might be able to play there.
-You might still be able to do an acoustic performance if not.
+You might be able to do an acoustic performance even if not.

 Ultimately, bars aren’t the only place where you can play your music.
 There are opportunities far and beyond venues with alcohol licenses.

 Find out where your audience likes to hang out.
 If you’ve been performing for any length of time, you should already have a Facebook page with a few hundred likes.
 Look at your Insights to find out what kind of people have liked your page.
 You can learn a lot about your audience just by analyzing this data.